nkpznkpz/hiring-hero/README.md

 Nextzy -- Next To The Galaxy

 ## Company Culture
-* Work as a team and treat everyone like bothers and sisters
+* Work as a team and treat everyone like brothers and sisters

 * Always catch up on new technologies, both software and hardware.